michelou/cobol-examples/RESOURCES.md

 ## <span id="articles">Articles</span>

+- [What Is COBOL Programming Language?
+Definition, Examples, Uses, and Challenges][article_kanade] by Vijay Kanade, August 2022.
 - [Learning COBOL: A Journey for the Modern Programmer](https://monadical.com/posts/cobol.html#) by Juan Diego Caballero, April 2021.
 - [A journey into the past: Programming with GNU COBOL][article_harris] by Mike Harris, 2017.
 - [Don't hate COBOL until you've tried it][article_mankowski] by Walt Mankowski, August 2017.